 Kendra Sorenson from Fablehaven.
 A sweet teenage girl who reads books to children.
 Hates to touch weapons.
 Not all that brave.
 Beheaded the King of Demons, a virtual god, when he attacked her boyfriend.
 Not to mention she's a great Action Survivor.

 Phenix from Of Fear and Faith.
-He's very sweet and protective of his friends, not to mention being a total pushover (especially with women) and he hates to fight.
+He's very sweet and protective of his friends, and a total pushover (especially with women) and he hates to fight.
 That said, that doesn't mean he can't fight, and he really doesn'ttake kindly to people threatening his friends.

 Towards the end of the Gemma Doyle trilogy, Gemma's brother Tom has been kidnapped by the Rakshana, in order to force Gemma to hand over magic powers.
 This is after a long book of being harassed, provoked, threatened, and blackmailed by the Rakshana, and this is the last straw.
 Gemma tells them, in no uncertain terms, that so far, she has played nice because her brother is still alive.
 If he dies, there would be nothing stopping her from killing them.
 Initially, the Rakshana scoff... not realizing that Gemma is very good at using her Master of Illusion magic.
 Cue Gemma curb-stomping the entire organization by herself.